python/typing/docs/source/stubs.rst

       def f(self) -> int: ...
       g = f

 A type alias may contain type variables.
-As per PEP 484 [#pep484]_, all type variables must be substituted when the alias is used::
+As per :pep:`484`, all type variables must be substituted when the alias is used::

   _K = TypeVar("_K")